Ashdod Yam is an archaeological site of the ancient city of Ashdod located within the modern city of Ashdod.

 The system comprised a chain of strongholds built along the eastern Mediterranean coastline to warn of invading Byzantine ships.

 In times of danger, massages were conveyed by means of beacons of fire (by night) and smoke signals (by day).

-Ashdod Yam was reconstructed and resettled during the Crusader Period and was left neglected after the Crusaders were banished from the country.
+It was reconstructed and resettled during the Crusader Period and its name was changed to Castellum Beroart.